Cloud computing has emerged as the go-to technology for business. It allows companies to

 provider.
 This means that it is cost-effective and can scale up or down according to the

-user’s needs. - Private cloud- A type of cloud computing service accessible only to one customer or
+2. Private cloud- A type of cloud computing service accessible only to one customer or

 organization.
 This makes it easier for companies to manage and control their data, as

-the cloud provider takes care of the maintenance and security of the cloud environment. - Hybrid cloud- A type of cloud computing service that is both public and private.
+3. Hybrid cloud- A type of cloud computing service that is both public and private.
 With a

 hybrid cloud computing service, businesses can store sensitive data in their private cloud

-for better security, while using the public cloud for less sensitive data. - Multi-cloud- A type of cloud computing service that uses two or more clouds from two or
+4. Multi-cloud- A type of cloud computing service that uses two or more clouds from two or

 more different cloud providers.
 It enables businesses to access the services and